12 Social Media Threats to Be Aware Of & How to Prevent Them

 • Report false information to help curb its spread.

-• Partner with a narrative intelligence leader to best prepare for misinformation and disinformation attacks
+• Partner with a narrative intelligence leader to best prepare for narrative attacks

 7. Cyberbullying and Harassment